 Come to think about it, and I don’t even know why I stopped.

 I was doing so well with it that I made more than my day job before I fired myself.

 I decided to open a bar that failed before it even started.

 That was the best/worst decision, but I would’ve never learned how to make money online if I didn’t “fail.”

-Those were the days and also a clear reason as to why I veered away from flipping cars.
+Those were the days and also a clear reason why I stopped flipping cars for profit.

 I knew nothing about running or owning a business, but that’s what I did.

 So with that experience, I want to show you how to do the same.